StrkyerMcClain/dungeons-and-dragons/src/site/notes/Downtime Activities.md

 | 21+         | You learn three pieces of lore. |

 ### Get a Job:
 After earning your money, then deduct your cost of living.
+A work week is 5 days.
 Make one roll for each day of the week at once.

 **Working at a temple:** Make a Religion check, DC 12, on a pass receive 1gp per day, on a fail 10sp/day.
 **Guard/ Militia:** Make an athletics check, DC 14, on a pass receive 2gp per day, on a fail 25sp/day doing manual labour.